johanlundahl/temp_sensor/README.md

 Download micropython distribution for the esp8266 board at http://micropython.org/download/esp8266/.

 Esptool will be used to load micropython to the esp8266.
-Install esptool with
+Install required python modules
 ```
-$ pip3 install esptool
+$ sudo pip3 install -r requirements.txt
 ```

 Connect the esp8266 with USB.
 Erase the flash using the following command